 - Jerkass: He can be quite the dick when it comes to the Simpson family.
 Examples include forcing Marge to say she needs a cup for Bart out loud in "Bart Star" and trying to sell Homer a dog when he was looking for a pony in "Lisa's Pony".

-- Kick the Son of a Bitch: While his comments are typically unwarranted, he did dish out sarcastic jabs at Comic Book Guy, who is wont to partake in similar behavior.
+- Kick the Son of a Bitch: While his comments are typically unwarranted, he did dish out sarcastic jabs at Comic Book Guy, who is known to partake in similar behavior at his own store.

 - The Nicknamer: Tends to refer to people as "pally".